Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 1. Create an account in Heroku.
 2. Click  'New'  and then  'Create new app' to get started.
 3. Enter a unique  'App name' and 'Choose a region'.
 Then click 'Create app'.
-4. Navigate to the 'Deploy' tab and click  'Connect to GithHub'.
+4. Navigate to the 'Deploy' tab and click  'Connect to Github'.
 5. Search for the name of the repository and click 'Connect'.
 6. Navigate to the 'Settings' tab, click 'Reveal Config Vars' and enter the necessary keys and values.
 7. Navigate back to the 'Deploy' tab and click  'Enable Automatic Deploys'